psxjoy/PythonSpiderGuide/README.md

 ## Quick Start

-you would like to adjust some params to make walle suited for your using.
+you would like to adjust some params to make tools suited for your using.

 * set E-mail Address And Your peronaly information